-Founding partner and Executive Committee Member Max Berger has grown BLB&G from a partnership of four lawyers in 1983 into what the Financial Times described as “one of the most powerful securities class action law firms in the United States” by prosecuting seminal cases which have increased market transparency, held wrongdoers accountable, and improved corporate business practices in groundbreaking ways.
+Founding partner Max Berger has grown BLB&G from a partnership of four lawyers in 1983 into what the Financial Times described as “one of the most powerful securities class action law firms in the United States” by prosecuting seminal cases which have increased market transparency, held wrongdoers accountable, and improved corporate business practices in groundbreaking ways.

-Described by sources quoted in leading industry publication Chambers USA as "the smartest, most strategic plaintiffs' lawyer [they have] ever encountered," Max has litigated many of the firm's most high-profile and significant cases and secured some of the largest recoveries ever achieved in securities fraud lawsuits, negotiating seven of the largest securities fraud settlements in history, each in excess of a billion dollars: Cendant ($3.3 billion), Citigroup-WorldCom ($2.575 billion), Bank of America/Merrill Lynch ($2.4 billion), JPMorgan Chase-WorldCom ($2 billion), Nortel ($1.07 billion), Merck ($1.06 billion), and McKesson ($1.05 billion).
+Described by sources quoted in leading industry publication Chambers USA as "the smartest, most strategic plaintiffs' lawyer [they have] ever encountered," Max has litigated many of the firm's most high-profile and significant cases and secured some of the largest recoveries ever achieved in securities fraud lawsuits, negotiating eight of the largest securities fraud settlements in history, each in excess of a billion dollars: Cendant ($3.3 billion), Citigroup-WorldCom ($2.575 billion), Bank of America/Merrill Lynch ($2.4 billion), JPMorgan Chase-WorldCom ($2 billion), Allianz Structured Alpha Funds ($1.9 billion), Nortel ($1.07 billion), Merck ($1.06 billion), and McKesson ($1.05 billion).
+In a historic victory, Max led the federal securities class action lawsuit In re Wells Fargo & Company Securities Litigation, which reached a $1 billion settlement agreement on behalf of the firm’s clients and a class of investors with Wells Fargo & Co.
+If approved, the settlement will be among the top six U.S. securities class action settlements in the past decade and among the top 17 of all time.
 Max’s prosecution of the WorldCom litigation, which resulted in unprecedented monetary contributions from WorldCom’s outside directors (nearly $25 million out of their own pockets on top of their insurance coverage) “shook Wall Street, the audit profession and corporate boardrooms.”
 (The Wall Street Journal)

 Max’s cases have resulted in sweeping corporate governance overhauls, including the creation of an independent task force to oversee and monitor diversity practices (Texaco discrimination litigation), establishing an industry-accepted definition of director independence, increasing a board’s power and responsibility to oversee internal controls and financial reporting (Columbia/HCA), and creating a Healthcare Law Regulatory Committee with dedicated funding to improve the standard for regulatory compliance oversight by a public company board of directors (Pfizer).
 His cases have yielded results which have served as models for public companies going forward.